-- (3) ERCOT shall evaluate the NOGRR for completeness and shall notify the submitter, within five Business Days of receipt, if the NOGRR is incomplete, including the reasons for such status.
+- (f) Suggested language for requested revision. - (3) ERCOT shall evaluate the NOGRR for completeness and shall notify the submitter, within five Business Days of receipt, if the NOGRR is incomplete, including the reasons for such status.
 ERCOT may provide information to the submitter that will correct the NOGRR and render it complete.
 An incomplete NOGRR shall not receive further consideration until it is completed.
 In order to pursue the NOGRR, a submitter must submit a completed version of the NOGRR. - (4) If a submitted NOGRR is complete or once a NOGRR is completed, ERCOT shall post the NOGRR on the ERCOT website and distribute to the OWG within three Business Days.